helmutkemper/goosm/examples/downloadAndParser/README.md

 > * ~1 trillion nodes; ~7.9 trillion nodes;

-To understand the problem, think of linear IDs, from 1 to 7.9 trillion.

-In the test, entering ID 1 took µS, but as the database was filled, the insertion time reached ms.

-Searching for an ID in the database faces the same problem, the first ID entered, in a search type, findById(1), returns the information in µS, while the search for the last inserted ID, findById(1,000,000,000), returns the value in ms.

-This makes data processing very slow.

 ### Solution

 Create a file for binary search, where all nodes are archived in binary.